ydchen17/scam-token-detection/README.md

 # Data obtained in Polygon network

 Distribution of Mint, Burn and Swap events on UniswapV3 pools.
+Two big and reputated tokens and two rug pulls.
+Can you guess which ones are rug pulls?

 <p align="center">
 <img src="examples_operations.png" width="50%" />